ronoxdegrand/bruhSH/README.md

 # bruhSH
-WARNING: I made the whole shell in WSL, its like a VM of linux for Windows but there's some big differences apparently.
+WARNING: I made the whole shell in WSL.

 To execute the shell, 2 steps: step 1: type "make" in the terminal